 Most of you who use the web often will already be familiar with Google’s aggressive strategy to get you using the Google Chrome web browser.

 One of the ways the Mountain View company does this is by making use of the large sites that it already owns and puts up banner notifications on them to try to lure you into using Google Chrome.
-That’s huge problem for other browser companies that don’t own any websites that get heaps of traffic like Opera—but it’s also a problem for companies that do like Microsoft.
+That’s huge problem for other browser companies that do not own any websites that get heaps of traffic like Opera—but it is also a problem for companies that do like Microsoft.

 Even a company like Microsoft which owns the Bing search engine struggles to get as many people using their Edge and Internet Explorer browsers over Chrome because Google owns sites that get much more traffic such as the Google search engine and YouTube as well.

 Over the past few years and recent Windows releases, we have even seen Microsoft struggle to come up with any measures of preventing Google’s ability to have people using the Google Chrome web browser.
 That has changed mildly in the Windows 10 versions of operating systems.
 Now instead of just letting people set Chrome as the default web browser, they put up a little it of resistance by trying to making people do a few clicks and set it in the Windows settings page before Windows will allow it to happen and that probably does have an effect on people because it will create some confusion.

 If you love the Google Chrome web browser and would love to set it as the default web browser to use in Windows 10 but have not been successfully at getting it done, then just follow the guide below.

 How to make Google Chrome the default web browser in Windows 10